 You can also identify keywords by looking for background information on key areas within your topic online as this will give you ideas for synonyms and other words commonly used.

 Now that you have your keywords you need to decide which databases to search.
 No two databases include exactly the same content.
 It is therefore advisable to search several databases to make sure you do not miss a key paper on your topic.
-If you are unsure where to search the selected resources for your study pages will help you find the most relevant databases.
-You may also like to use Google Scholar, which will search a wider set of resources, including items not available through the OU library.
+If you are unsure where to search, the selected resources for your study page will help you find the most relevant databases.
+You may also like to use Google Scholar, which will search a wider set of resources, including items not available through the OU Library.